X-Nation 2099: Fictional team biography

 At the start of the new imprint, 2099: World of Tomorrow, X-Nation is split.
-December, Twilight and Metalsmith join Father Jennifer D'Angelo and Ben Grimm on a trip to the Alchemax Mars colony to see if it is possible for the remaining residents of Earth to relocate to Mars.
-There they meet Dr. Isaacs, Clarion's mother (though it is never shown that the others make this connection), and the resident Martians, known as the Takers.
-It is revealed that several years prior, the Phalanx decimated Mars, killing most of the Takers, leaving only a dozen or less.
-Smith and Twilight travel with them on a rocket ship, landing on the Phalanx planetoid that is trying to assimilate Earth and battle to destroy the Phalanx.
+December, Twilight, and Metalsmith join Father Jennifer D'Angelo and Ben Grimm on a trip to the Alchemax Mars colony to see if it is possible for the remaining residents of Earth to relocate to Mars.
+There they meet Dr. Isaacs, Clarion's mother, and the resident Martians, known as the Takers.
+It is revealed that several years prior, the Phalanx decimated Mars, killing most of the Takers, with fewer than a dozen surviving.
+Smith and Twilight travel with them on a rocket ship, landing on the Phalanx planetoid that is trying to assimilate Earth, and battle to destroy the Phalanx.
 From Earth, the semi-sentient database robot built by Reed Richards uplinks to the collective and dubs their plan to destroy all human life as "evil."
-As such he triggers the self-destruct sequence of the planetoid and it explodes, killing the remaining Takers as well as Smith and Twilight.
-December and Dr. Isaacs are left on Mars to mourn the loss.
-It is also revealed that Dr. Isaacs had cloned Clarion before leaving for the Mars project, but none of the clones survived.
+He triggers the self-destruct sequence of the planetoid and it explodes, killing the remaining Takers as well as Smith and Twilight.
+December and Isaacs are left on Mars to mourn the loss.
+It is also revealed that Isaacs had cloned Clarion before leaving for the Mars project, but none of the clones survived.

-Meanwhile, Wulff and Uproar traveled with the others to Humanity's Last Refuge, a new colony in the Savage Land.
-After hearing a rumor about the Wild Boys they stow away on a ship bearing Spider-Man to Latveria.
-The ship is destroyed and they are pulled from the water by an armada of roaming ships belonging to the Vulture, leader of the Wild Boys.
+Meanwhile, Wulff and Uproar travel to Humanity's Last Refuge, a new colony in the Savage Land.
+After hearing a rumor about the Wild Boys, they stow away on a ship bearing Spider-Man to Latveria.
+The ship is destroyed and they are rescued by an armada of roaming ships belonging to Vulture, leader of the Wild Boys.
 Uproar is forced to fight in the Gauntlet, brutal kill or be killed games used as entertainment.
-Though he continues winning he is kept captive because he refuses to kill his opponent.
-Wulff is imprisoned and through torture is reverted to a feral were-wolf creature.
-Together they escape and destroy the armada.
+Though he continues winning, he is kept captive because he refuses to kill his opponent.
+Wulff is imprisoned and through torture is reverted to a feral werewolf-like form.
+Together, Wulff and Uproar escape and destroy the armada.
 This leaves them adrift in the middle of the ocean, where they part ways.